GoogleChrome/web.dev/src/site/content/en/learn/images/gif/index.md

 To better understand this process, think back to the raster image grid you were able to recreate from my description.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/tlhrZgd7HxTBaVguWa8d.png", alt="Blue to red horizontal boxes", width="652", height="204" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/pwUWoFFo7MVq58e05NnK.png", alt="Three horizontal blue boxes followed by one red box", width="652", height="204" %}

 This time around, add a little more detail to that original image: a few more pixels, one of which is a slightly darker shade of blue: